sergiohernandezlsm/calculator-app/README.md

 The design is clear with a simple layout managed using Sass with a global file to implement basic styles using variables and mixing.
 The UI is responsive as requested, so will adapt to the different size devices available.

 ## Technologies
 This application was developed with React and typescript to enjoy more features of es6.
-The application is dockerized, this wasn't part of the initial request but I believe it's a good practice to do at the beginning if posible.
+The application is dockerized, this wasn't part of the initial request but I believe it's a good practice to do at the beginning if possible.

 ## Test
 For the test I used jest and enzyme.
-In terms of testing, this is where I want to learn a lot more because it's really cool.
+In terms of testing, this is where I want to learn a lot more because it's really cool lol.
 Also in terms of developing I have so much left to improve and keep learning but I am determined and enjoying it.

 ## Feedback
 This excercise was fun from the beginning and was a good challenge for me to test my skills.
 I would really appreciate your honest feedback as I am keen to understand all the areas that I need to work to improve.